 It is our duty to consistently strive to achieve a goal of 100% attendance for all children.
 Every opportunity will be used to convey to pupils and their parents or carers the importance of regular and punctual attendance.
 For our children to take full advantage of the educational opportunities offered it is vital a child is at school, on time, every day the school is open unless the reason for the absence is unavoidable.
 The routines children develop around attendance and punctuality at school are the same as the expectations of any future employer in the world of work.
 High attainment, confidence with peers and staff and future aspirations depend on good attendance.

-In February 2015, Hampshire County Council issued a new Code of Conduct for issuing Penalty Notice fines following unauthorised absences.
-This was enforced from September 2015 however new guidance is pending and the website will be updated imminently.
+In February 2015, Hampshire County Council issued a Code of Conduct for issuing Penalty Notice fines following unauthorised absences.
+These guidelines remain current following the Supreme Court's judgement in the Isle of Wight case.
+Please refer to the following link.

 Any non-attendance at school must be reported on the first day of absence.
 Please contact the School Office by telephone by 9.00am and record the details of your child's absence.